 We also pay particular attention to children and their protection.
 If you’ve ever installed a car seat in a small sedan, you know just how many rules and regulations there are related to child safety.
 Children outside the womb are given great attention and protection.
 For instance, every major city in America has a hospital with a fantastic neonatal unit to protect and care for premature babies.

 One people group in America has no system in place to rescue or protect them.
 In fact, there is a multibillion-dollar industry working day after day to kill them.
-Click To Tweet
+Share on XEvery people group in America, from children to senior citizens, has access to the world’s best care and protective systems.

 Every people group, that is, except for one.
 One people group in America has no system in place to rescue or protect them.
 In fact, there is a multibillion-dollar industry working day after day to kill them.
 Legally.